LLM evals + Hacktoberfest = ❤️ Learn how to contribute new LLM evaluation metrics to the open-source Evidently library

 [fs-toc-omit]Get started with AI observability

-Try our open-source library with 20m+ downloads, or join the Evidently Cloud beta to run no-code checks and bring the entire team to a single workspace.
+Try our open-source library with over 20 million downloads, or sign up to Evidently Cloud to run no-code checks and bring all the team to a single workspace to collaborate on AI quality.

 Sign up free ⟶